-• Company Secretary
+Company Secretary

-Under the terms of the Company Secretarial Agreement, the Company Secretary is entitled to an annual fee of £50,000 per annum (plus VAT) in respect of the secretarial services it will provide, including corporate governance, regulatory compliance and Listing Rule continuing obligations.
+Under the terms of the Company Secretarial Agreement, the Company Secretary is entitled to an annual fee of £50,000 per annum (plus VAT) in respect of the company secretarial services it will provide, including corporate governance, regulatory compliance and Listing Rule continuing obligations.
+The Company Secretary will, in addition, be entitled to recover reasonable third party expenses and disbursements.